Jojoooo1/operator-sdk-assigment/README.md

 }
 ```

+With more time I would have also implemented many more unit tests.

 ### Integration Tests

 Two simple workflows are defined inside the `/.github/workflows` directory.
 One workflow is triggered on every pull request interaction, and the other